 With online lenders, like SoFi, funds should generally be available within a few days of approval.
 One of the major benefits of the online route is the fast application time.
 If you have all your information ready, it can be quick and easy to apply using an online form.

-Since it can be easier and faster to apply for a personal loan online, you might take some time to compare rates against different lenders.
+Since it can be easier and faster to apply for personal loans online, you might take some time to compare rates against different lenders.
 Another benefit of online lenders is that you can pre-qualify and see your rate before you fill out a full application.

 At the pre-qualification stage, you’d usually provide some basic personal information and the lender typically performs a soft credit check to determine the amount of money you could be approved for and at what interest rate and loan term.